mermoldy/go-scalr/README.md

 You can set your environment variables up however you prefer.
 The following are instructions for setting up environment variables using [envchain](https://github.com/sorah/envchain).
    1. Make sure you have envchain installed.
 [Instructions for this can be found in the envchain README](https://github.com/sorah/envchain#installation).
    1. Pick a namespace for storing your environment variables.
-I suggest `go-tfe` or something similar.
+I suggest `go-scalr` or something similar.
    1. For each environment variable you need to set, run the following command:
       ```sh
       envchain --set YOUR_NAMESPACE_HERE ENVIRONMENT_VARIABLE_HERE